Food Price Reporting is Out of ControlBlogging

 Tom Seluzicki, a certified public accountant in Washington, said he assumes that some food prices are artificially inflated to “compensate for lost margins on other products.”

 And while at least tepidly acknowledging the main causes of global food price inflation, the vast majority on the reporting in the article is about the conspiracy theories of some cabal of retailers setting prices to gouge the lowly consumer.

-Meanwhile, or sanctioned for buying produce out of season.
+Meanwhile, nutty celebrity chef Gordon Ramsay is calling for his colleagues to be fined or sanctioned for buying produce out of season.
 In one of the most unrealistic, overreaching bit of nanny-state rhetoric I’ve ever seen, the well-known hothead told the BBC “restaurants should be fined if they serve fruit and vegetables which are not in season,” explaining that “fruit and vegetables should be locally-sourced and only on menus when in season.”
 He says he’s spoken with the Prime Minister about the situation and suggested potential legislation.
 The article presents some logical contrarian arguments from Oxfam and the National Farmers Union (the UK version, that is).